eHanlin/socket-subscriber/README.md

 ## API

 ### SocketSubscriber(url:string, opts:object?)
-> opts.debug(boolean)： Trace logs.
+> opts.debug(boolean)： Trace logs. (default:false)

 > opts.retryCount(Number): The value is retring count.
 The connection is not retring if value is 0.
-And value < 0 will retry to connect success.
+And value < 0 will retry to connect success. (default: 10000)

-> opts.retryTime(Number): Retry delay time.
+> opts.retryTime(Number): Retry delay time. (default: -1)

 * on(evtName:string, listener:function)
 * off(evtName:string, listener:function)